raggebatman/website/README.md

-# ragge.xyz
+# website

-This is my website that I host with the help of Vercel :)
+These websites are served with Vercel.